weenfan/Kratom/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run indocoin-qt.exe.
+Unpack the files into a directory and run kratom-qt.exe.

-indocoin-Qt is the original indocoin client and it builds the backbone of the network.
+kratom-Qt is the original kratom client and it builds the backbone of the network.
-However, it downloads and stores the entire history of indocoin transactions;
+However, it downloads and stores the entire history of kratom transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.